 We want you to be able to get maximum enjoyment from your trip to Spain together with peace of mind.
-We are meticulously following government protocols and going above and beyond to implement further measures to ensure you are well looked after and protected whilst you are our guest.
+Whilst right now is not the time to be enjoying the wonders of our country, we are meticulously following government protocols and going above and beyond to implement further measures to ensure you are well looked after and protected in the future when you are our guest.

 Please read below to find out more: